 A checkbox is an interactive tool in Excel that lets you select or deselect an option.
 You must have seen it on one of the numerous online web forms.
 In Excel, checkboxes can be used to make dynamic charts, dashboards, and interactive checklists.

-You will discover how to add checkboxes and Align Checkboxes in Excel using the Page Layout tab and VBA Code in the next two methods.
+First, we will add checkboxes in Excel.
+Then, we will align them using the Page Layout tab and VBA Code in the next two methods.
 Let’s suppose we have a sample data set to align checkboxes in Excel.

 1. Utilizing Page Layout Tab to Align Checkboxes in Excel